the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 ## Benefits to having Community Managers
 * Able to offer meta-thinking about how the community is structured and run
 * Shares best practices around communication, collaboration, diversity, equity and inclusion, and other areas of research
+* Supports the upskilling of members via technical skill sharing and training
 * Supports other members of the community to take on more active roles, increasing resilience and expansion of the community
 * Stewarding initiatives to develop the community such as data standards, a code of conduct, or training workshops
 * Offers a stable base for the community, to make sure meetings happen on time